catsop/python-sopnet/README.md

 * [12.04 Precise](packagelist-ubuntu-12.04-apt.txt)
 * [14.04 Trusty](packagelist-ubuntu-14.04-apt.txt)

-Make sure your version of libboost includes libboost-timer-dev.
-Optional HDF5 support is enabled if you have libhdf5-serial-dev installed.
+Note that SOPNET now requires Boost >= 1.49.0 (for C++11 compatibility), which is not available from the default Ubuntu 12.04 respositories.
+Make sure your version of Boost includes libboost-timer-dev.
+Optional HDF5 support is enabled if you have libhdf5-serial- dev installed.

 A recent version of vigra will be downloaded and compiled automatically.